SESYNC-ci/advanced-git-lesson/slides/pullrequest.md

 ===

-Add something to the code, maybe just a comment or two.
+**Owner**: Add something to the code, maybe just a comment or two.

 Stage, commit, and push --- but make sure you are pushing to the PR branch!

 ===

-Go back to GitHub.com and view the PR page.
+**Owner**: Go back to GitHub.com and view the PR page.
 You should see your additional commits there.

 Accept the pull request!

 ===

-Now the commits made by your collaborator, and the modifications you made on top of them, are both part of the primary branch of the repo.
+**Owner**: Now the commits made by your collaborator, and the modifications you made on top of them, are both part of the primary branch of the repo.

 Pull these changes to your local repo.